 Isabelle Faust began playing the violin at the age of five, winning the Leopold Mozart Competition just ten years later, followed by the Paganini Competition at the age of 21.
-Two decades later, she’s in-demand as a soloist all over the world, playing repertoire from J S Bach right through to music by the composers of today, and has won many of the major international awards for her acclaimed recordings.
+Over two decades later, she’s in demand as a soloist all over the world, playing repertoire from J S Bach right through to the music of today, and has won many major international awards for her acclaimed recordings.

 Isabelle Faust has been playing the 1704 ‘Sleeping Beauty’ Stradivari violin since 1996.
-The violin is said to have received its intriguing nickname as a result of its being stored, un-played, for around 150 years – first in the cupboard of a German noble family and then locked up in a safe in Switzerland.
+The violin is said to have received its intriguing nickname as a result of its being stored, unplayed, for around 150 years.
 As a consequence, it remains in excellent condition.

 Isabelle Faust told The Strad: ‘I heard about this Stradivari violin from a friend back in 1996, who saw it at a violin dealer's place.
 He told me I should have a look, and I found it was as if it was made exactly for me.
 So I went and played on it for about an hour.
 I was immediately struck by some particular notes on each string that were so beautiful and special in a way I had never experienced before.’

 'I feel privileged to be the one to have woken [the violin] up from its long 'Sleeping Beauty' sleep.'